Today I'm sharing my family's recipe for grated sweet potato pudding that's been a regular feature on many of my Thanksgiving and Christmas tables.

 To make the pecan topping

-If you are a big fan of sweet potatoes, you may like my SWEET POTATO PIE SMOOTHIE recipe.
+If you are a big fan of sweet potatoes, you may like my sweet potato pie smothie recipe.

-And if you’re looking for more holiday recipes, here is an awesome recipe for roast beef from my friend Julie who blogs at Redhead Can Decorate.
+And if you're looking for more holiday recipes, here is an awesome recipe for bottom round roast beef from my friend kim who blogs at 730sagestreet